marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 Having NeoVim understand the structure of the code with Treesitter is great, but you still need things like _autocompletion_ and inline function help to  be productive while developing.
 That's where LSP or _Language Server Protocol_ enters.

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), as it name implies, is a protocol where an IDE, in this case NeoVim, connects to a server to retrieve information about a programming language.
-Things like _what is a variable_ or _how to identify a function or a class_ is what is interchanged.
+Things like _what is a variable_ or _how to identify a function or a class_ is the information that gets interchanged.

 After you install a configuration file, you'll get: